Kakifrucht/HalfminerSystem/HalfminerLand/README.md

       - Shows a message how many free lands are left after player used a free land
       - Free lands do not increase the price for the next paid land and are being handled seperately
       - Operator permission for unlimited free lands available
+    - Allows operators with the permission to buy land owned by the server which won't ever be marked as abandoned
+      - All players with ``hml.ownsserverland`` permission have full access to land
   - /land sell [confirm|force]
     - Sell the land the executing player is currently standing on
     - Requires confirmation analogous to */land buy*